radicleart/blocksim/README.md

 - H - Highlight ancestors and descendant's - click once to highlight click twice to reset or click and hold - changes the subtree block colour to purple.
 - T/F click to toggle Freeze/Thaw block - mining is prevented when block is frozen - changes block colour to light blue / cyan.
 - C/D click to toggle Concealed/Disclosed - changes the block colour to white, does not change mining rules etc atm.
+- M click to mine a block. a block will be added to the tree.
+Throws error if business rules don't allow mining from this block.

 ## API